What is a Content System?

 Internal communications are usually interpersonal or within small groups.
 That’s been true for decades, but now with virtual workplaces and global teams we have to consider cultural diversity and technology when developing an internal communications plan.
 Creating an internal communications plan during the early stages of developing a content system ensures that the team is sensitive to cultural differences and has identified the optimal technology platforms or tech stack to facilitate the interactions.

 In terms of external communications, you might think our mode of communication would be mass communication.
 And you would be dead wrong.
 Mass communication means broadcasting your message quickly to a large group of faceless people.
 That one-sided form of communication is gone.
 Content systems need to engage a niche audience.
 Our communication is narrow and deep and invites engagement.
 Today’s audiences want to interact with brands.
 Remember, it’s all about them and not what you’re selling or pushing.
 This external communication is at the heart of the content system.
 Don’t let the fact that it’s at the end of this blog post diminish its importance.
 A content system is a communication system – it’s an on-going cycle of interactions.

 Understanding how we communicate with our niche audience, including language usage, the media formats and platforms, is crucial to a successful content system.

 There you have it, a brief overview of a content system and its components.
 Of course, this only scratches the surface.
 There’s so much more to discover and learn as technology changes and as innovations create new untapped niche markets.
-Our intention is that Content Systems Academy will share existing knowledge and expand on and revise these ideas.
-We’ll feature stories from content creators who are engaging with their audiences so you can learn from their experiences and mistakes.
-We also want to hear from you.
-Let us know what you’re doing to engage people.
-Comment on our content.
-Let us know if you agree or disagree or if you want to learn more about our processes.
+My intention is that Content Systems Academy will share existing knowledge and expand on and revise these ideas.
+I’ll feature stories from content creators who are engaging with their audiences so you can learn from their experiences and mistakes.
+I also want to hear from you.
+Let me know what you’re doing to engage people.
+Let me know if you agree or disagree or if you want to learn more about my processes.